 Drop off your scooter in Sanur or rent your scooter in Nusa Penida

 If you have rented your scooter from Bikago, you can drop it off at the Sanur port.
-Bikago is a reputable company that has been offering high-quality scooters and motorcycles with insurance and efficient customer service since 2014.
+Bikago is a reputable company that has been offering high-quality scooters and motorcycles along with insurance and efficient customer service since 2014.
 You can also rent a scooter from Bikago in Nusa Penida.
 You can pick it up and then drop it off at the Toyapakeh port without any charge.

 Ferry to Nusa Penida